ysnacrk/grpc-with-java/README.md

-# ggRPC implementation with Java
+# gRPC implementation with Java